 - You can use wallpaper patterns to exaggerate your room's proportions.
 A subtle vertical stripe can make a room feel taller; horizontal stripes make it feel wider, for example.

 - Paint can be used for colour blocking to create interest and is a cheaper, easier-to-update option for living room walls.
+Check out more colour blocking ideas in our feature.

 How to choose practical living room flooring